1. The atmosphere is the envelope of_____________.

 Explanation: Greenhouse gases maintain Earth’s average temperature.

-34. The Earth’s average surface temperature is about:
+34. The Earth’s average surface temperature is about_____________.

 A) 0°C